Guidelines

 Content Calendar:

 Using a social media content calendar is the most effective way to organize and schedule your posts.
 It helps ensure a balanced mix of topics and streamlines your process.
-For templates and guidance, see our article: “How to Create a Social Media Content Calendar.“
+For templates and guidance, visit: “How to Create a Social Media Content Calendar.“

 Sources of Content